drnic/readwritesettings/README.md

 ## History

-This project was originally created by Ben Johnson and called Settingslogic.
+This project was originally created by Ben Johnson and called ReadWriteSettings.
 A renamed fork was created so that new gem versions could be released with new functionality, by Dr Nic Williams.
 The latter is not entirely thrilled about this situation; but at least he now has a versioned gem with the new shiny stuff in it.

 Copyright (c) 2008-2010 {Ben Johnson}[http://github.com/binarylogic] of {Binary Logic}[http://www.binarylogic.com],
 released under the MIT license.
 Support for optional settings and reloading by {Nate Wiger}[http://nate.wiger.org].